 NYC housing courts struggling to recover from COVID restrictions

-On Behalf of | Sep 23, 2022 | Eviction, Landlord/tenant, Nonpayment proceedings, Residential Leases
+On Behalf of | Sep 23, 2022 | Eviction, Landlord/Tenant, Nonpayment Proceedings, Residential Leases

-After the long haul through the eviction moratorium and other pandemic-related restrictions, landlords and property owners are ready to get back on track with life as we knew it in the housing business.
+After the long haul through the eviction moratorium and other pandemic-related restrictions, property owners are ready to get back on track with life as we knew it in the housing business.
 Unfortunately, this is not yet the case.

 Several moving parts seem to contribute to a housing court system in New York City that is still stuck in slow motion – with 70,000 cases in backlog, reports The Real Deal, citing the Legal Aid Society.
 The Real Deal also writes that landlords are suing for eviction at a slower rate than they did before COVID-19 and that housing court officials are more often requiring in-person participation for the parties and their legal representatives.

-Factor: Tenant right to counsel
+Factor: Tenant Right to Counsel

 Takeaway